The Differences Between a Traffic Violation and a Criminal Offense in Virginia

 How Prosecutors Decide What to Charge

 Prosecutors in Virginia have discretion when it comes to traffic law, deciding whether to pursue a case as a traffic infraction or a criminal charge.
-Factors like the driver’s prior record, the presence of alcohol or drugs, whether property was damaged, and if anyone was hurt can influence how the case is handled.
+Factors that can influence how a case is handled include:

 How These Charges Are Handled in Court